Internal Security Act (Singapore): Other powers

-A person who requires a certificate of suitability for admission to an institution of higher education must apply to the Director of Education, who must not issue a certificate if "there appear to him to be reasonable grounds for believing that the applicant, if admitted to the institution in question, would be likely to promote, or otherwise participate in, action prejudicial to the interests or security of Singapore or any part thereof".
+A person who requires a certificate of suitability for admission to an institution of higher education must apply to the Director of Education, who must not issue a certificate if they reasonably believe that the applicant would be likely to go against Singapore's interests and security.
 A person who does not hold a certificate of suitability may not be admitted to an institution of higher learning as a student.
-A person who has been refused a certificate may appeal to the Home Affairs Minister, whose decision on the matter is final and cannot be called into question in any court.
+A person who has been refused a certificate may appeal to the Minister, whose decision on the matter is final and cannot be called into question in any court.

-The Minister can forbid pupils, students, teachers or members; any class of pupils, students, teachers or members; or any named pupil, student, teacher or member of any school, college, educational institution or students' union or association situated or established outside Singapore to enter into or travel within Singapore as a group unless they first obtain permission from the police to do so.
-An individual pupil, student, teacher or member can also be barred from Singapore if they intend to carry out within the country some common object of the group to which they belong.
+The Minister can forbid pupils, students, teachers, or members of educational institutions or student organisations outside Singapore – whether individually or in groups – from entering or travelling within Singapore unless police permission has been obtained.
+An individual pupil, student, teacher or member can also be barred from Singapore if they intend to carry out within the country a common goal of the group to which they belong.
 The police can grant permission for such travel subject to conditions.
-If there is a reason for the Commissioner of Police to believe that any person:

-(i) is a pupil, student, teacher or member affected by an order made under subsection (1) [that is, an order by the Minister that the person must obtain police permission to travel to Singapore];

-(ii) has entered Singapore from a place outside and has not since the date of such entry continuously remained in Singapore for a period exceeding 3 months;